defenseunicorns/leapfrogai-backend-text-embeddings/README.md

 4. You have properly installed and configured the [cuda-toolkit](https://developer.nvidia.com/cuda-toolkit) and [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html)
 </details>

+### Model Selection

+The default model that comes with this backend in this repository's officially released images is a [Instructor-XL](https://huggingface.co/hkunlp/instructor-xl).

+Other Instructor-based model sizes and variants can be loaded into this backend by modifying the model repository named in the `scripts/model_download.py` prior to image creation or Makefile command execution.

 ### Run Locally

+Please note that the underlying sentence transformers library will automatically detect and apply GPU or CPU inferencing.

 ```bash
 # Setup Virtual Environment